-Mr. Langston has been a professional educator for 25 years.
-He grew up in the Diamond Hill area of Fort Worth and attended M.H.
+Introducing Mr. Langston, a dedicated educator with 28 years of professional experience.
+Growing up in the Diamond Hill area of Fort Worth, he attended M.H.
 Moore Elementary, S.S.
 Dillow Elementary, and the High School for Science and Engineering Professions at P.L Dunbar High School.
 Mr. Langston earned a BA in Anthropology from UTA, a BS in Zoology from UT Austin, and a MEd from UTA.
-He taught Biology, Chemistry, and Advanced Placement Biology for eleven years at Carter Riverside High School and served as Assistant Principal at P.L.
-Dunbar High School for four years before helping to found The Texas Academy of Biomedical Sciences.
-In the seven years that Mr. Langston led TABS, it became one of Texas’ highest achieving schools.
-Mr. Langston is excited about his fourth year here at Dear Old Paschal, working at Fort Worth's oldest and largest high school and serving our students.

 Jennifer Pate, email@example.com, 817-814-5014

 Meet Ms. Pate, an exceptional educator with a decade-long tenure in FWISD, split between 5 years at Paschal and 5 years at Marine Creek Collegiate HS.
 With her wealth of experience, she brings a remarkable depth of knowledge and expertise to her role, leaving a lasting impression on the school community.